Menu Close

 Your role as a leader

-Instead, it should ideally be a collaborative process, building on those positive intrinsic instincts we mentioned, shaped to the needs of your organisation.
+Instead, it should ideally be a collaborative process, building on those positive intrinsic instincts we mentioned, shaped to the needs of your organization.
 As a leader, your role is to support this positive culture, not force it.
 And that can be a tricky thing to do if you’re accustomed to the iron fist mentality.

-It’s the difference between telling someone, “Culture eats strategy for breakfast” and “Strategy is important, but an empowering culture creates a clearer path to organisational success because it underpins every action we take – whether we’re aware of it or not”.
+It’s the difference between telling someone, “Culture eats strategy for breakfast” and “Strategy is important, but an empowering culture creates a clearer path to organizational success because it underpins every action we take – whether we’re aware of it or not”.

 Read next: Proven ways to generate revenue from great business culture